hibernate/hibernate-orm/README.md

    * clone https://github.com/nuodb/HibernateDialect5
    * Run `mvn install` - see [project README](https://github.com/nuodb/HibernateDialect5/blob/master/README.md)
+   * Check the version in the POM - it will be of the form `20.x.x-hib5`
+      * Anywhere in the following, replace `20.x.x-hib5` by that version number.
+      * We need some way to automate it

 1. This project's gradle build file assumes you have your maven repository in the default location (`.m2` in your home directory).
 If so, skip this step.